• Skip to primary navigation

 Cream Biscuits

-• Salt – Flavor enhancer!!
+• Salt – 1 teaspoon of salt.

-How to Make Your Chicken Pot Pie
+🔪 How to Make Biscuit Chicken Pot Pie

 Just a few minutes of prep time to chop the chicken and veggies up and your pot pie casserole will come together in no time!
+You will need a large pot or Dutch oven, a sharp knife, a 2-quart baking dish, and all of your measuring utensils.

 Homemade Chicken Pot Pie Filling

-3. Next, add the butter and stir with the veggies until it melts.
+3. Make a roux.
+Next, add 1 tablespoon of butter and stir with the veggies until it melts.
+Sprinkle 1 tablespoon of flour in slowly, stirring until everything is nicely combined.

 Cream Biscuits from Scratch

-3. Press the dough flat into a disc shape, then fold, repeat, and fold in half again.
+3. Shape.
+Press the dough flat into a disc shape, then fold, repeat, and fold in half again.
 Cover with a warm, damp towel (cling film works also) and set aside for 30 minutes.

 Assemble and Bake

-1. Grease a 2-quart baking dish and preheat your oven to 400ºF (205ºC).
+1. Preheat.
+Grease a 2-quart baking dish and preheat your oven to 400ºF (205ºC).

-Storing & Reheating Leftovers
+🥡 Storing & Reheating

 To reheat your pot pie, place your desired portion into an oven-safe dish and heat at 350ºF (175ºC) for approximately 10 minutes, or until fully warmed.
 You can also microwave your casserole portion(s) on high for 1 minute, then in 30-second increments until it reaches your desired temperature.